- May 7-9, 2019 (Seattle, WA)

 - October 9-11, 2019 (Philadelphia, PA)

-Designed for teams of two or more from a single organization, this interactive workshop shows participants how to create continuous flow in the ambulatory care setting.
-Participants learn to identify wasteful work, use standard lean tools to deconstruct and redefine work, increase quality and overcome implementation obstacles.
+This interactive workshop shows participants how to create continuous flow in the ambulatory care setting.
+Participants learn to identify wasteful work, use standard tools to deconstruct and redefine work, increase quality and overcome implementation obstacles.

 *Please contact us for details about pricing for training delivered at your organization.